TAP stands for Therapy, Activities and Products.

 - Fine Motor Skills

-Working with different kinds of surfaces/materials such as material, paper, clay, etc. and using different sized brushes, scissors, crayons and variety of other art materials, improves hand-eye coordination and boosts motor-skills.
+Working with different kinds of surfaces/materials such as material, paper, clay, etc. and using different sized brushes, scissors, crayons and a variety of other art materials, improves hand-eye coordination and boosts motor-skills.

 - Creative Outlet